Schools Shut As Toxic Smog Engulfs Indias Capital - UrduPoint

 India captain Rohit Sharma told reporters Wednesday that the situation was "not ideal" for the tournament.

 "Everyone knows that," he said.
-"Looking at our future generation... they must get to live without any fear."
+"Looking at our future generation... it's quite important that they get to live without any fear."

 A Lancet study in 2020 attributed 1.67 million deaths to air pollution in India during the previous year, including almost 17,500 in the capital.